-Nursery Education
+Nursery Educattion

-A small Nursery has been placed within this school.
+A small Nursery has been built within the school grounds but is run by CALA.
 Pre-school children can access up to 30 hours a week following January 2020.
 Children may commence Nursery Education starting from the term after their 3rd birthday.
-The Nursery presently has one member of staff.
+The Nursery presently has two members of staff.
 The Early Year Practitioner will carry out planned activities with support from the Early Years support officer.
 Links with the nearest Partner Centre and other Nurseries are important to embed social and community interaction.
 Visits can be planned on a termly basis.
 Small groups of Primary pupils are invited into Nursery each session for snack and/or activities in and out of nursery.
+Please contact them independently for more information.